DarraghReid/just_jokes/TESTING.md

     Modals and chickens are now my enemies.

 ## Remaining Bugs and Issues
+* With the project now complete, I can see I could have reduced both my HTML and Python code by writing my views more efficently.
+For example, in get_jokes():

+    if user >= 18:
+        jokes = mongo.db.jokes.find()
+    elif user < 18:
+        jokes = mongo.db.jokes.find({for_children: "on"})

+    Would have saved me writing so much HTML code, and shortened the get_jokes() view itself.

+    That said, the code that I have written works.
+Future versions will have more condenced code.

 * As mentioned above, jokes that are not uploaded to the database on one line, don't display correctly on the modals.
 While I find a fix for this, users are asked to upload jokes on one line, only.

 * The reloading of the pages after clicking the "Like" or "Add to favourites" buttons isn't great user experience.
 It leads to users having to scroll back to where they previously were.
 Future versions would ensure the page doesn't reload when clicking joke action buttons.